eriklolson/mock-offseason-tools/README.md

 # 🏀 mock-offseason-tools

 A modular toolkit designed to support syncing and automation tasks for a 2025 NBA mock offseason.
-This project integrates Google Sheets, Joplin, and Jira to streamline tracking, planning, and execution of mock offseason decisions across all 30 NBA teams.
+This project integrates Google Sheets (or locally downloaded copies of them), Joplin, and Jira to streamline tracking, planning, and execution of mock offseason decisions.

 ---

-## 📁 Project Structure
-mock-offseason-tools
-├── chatgpt-sync # Syncs Joplin tables with teams' cap sheets and ChatGPT project notes ├── envs # Micromamba environment definitions for reproducible setups ├── jira-sync # Automates Jira epic and issue creation for tracking development tasks │ └── jira-sync-config.yml
-├── joplin-sync # Syncs Joplin notes for each NBA team with corresponding Google Sheets data └── env.yml # Top-level environment file for setting up dependencies

 ## 🧩 Module Overview